SijieLuo/DLAS-Net/README.md

 To evaluate the generalization of our method on both **weak anomalies** and **texture anomalies**, we conduct experiments on two public datasets:

-- **MAD-SYS** — A dataset targeting weak anomalies in complex industrial scenarios.
+- **MAD-sys** — A dataset targeting weak anomalies in complex industrial scenarios.
   **Download:** https://www.mvtec.com/company/research/datasets/mvtec-ad/

-- **MVTec-Tex** — A texture benchmark (subset of MVTec-AD) for detecting and localizing defects in homogeneous textures.
+- **MVTec-tex** — A texture benchmark (subset of MVTec-AD) for detecting and localizing defects in homogeneous textures.
   **Download:** https://drive.google.com/file/d/1uLGWmOc4D9PuQawE-2nFS3p6XQzKrVsn/view?pli=1

 > Please follow the licenses and usage terms of the respective datasets.